 Reports to: VRC Director (or Designee)

-Location: Exit Station Area
+Location: Out-processing Station Area

-Identification: Exit Station Team Leader should wear a distinctive & visible vest and hat with appropriate ID Tag.
+Identification: Out-processing Station Team Leader should wear a distinctive & visible vest and hat with appropriate ID Tag.

-Communications: Exit Station Team Leader should have radio or phone communications capabilities with the VRC Director, other VRC Station Team Leaders and security.
+Communications: Out-processing Station Team Leader should have radio or phone communications capabilities with the VRC Director, other VRC Station Team Leaders and security.

-Task: This volunteer position will supervise the VRC Exit Station Volunteers that will perform the duties of directing volunteer (referred or no-assigned) from the VRC.
-The Exit Station Team Leader will also assure steps are taken to inform volunteers using the VRC about a survey form they can fill out that will let VRC management know about their VRC experience.
+Task: This volunteer position will supervise the VRC Out-processing Station Volunteers that will perform the duties of directing volunteer (referred or no-assigned) from the VRC.
+The Out-processing Station Team Leader will also assure steps are taken to inform volunteers using the VRC about a survey form they can fill out that will let VRC management know about their VRC experience.
 This position will also restock all preparedness information and help find answer to volunteer concerns or questions.

-The Exit Station Team Leader will help VRC Exit Station staff handle disgruntled volunteers that have not been referred or placed with an agency.
+The Out-processing Station Team Leader will help VRC Out-processing Station staff handle disgruntled volunteers that have not been referred or placed with an agency.
 This position will also request security when appropriate.

-General Exit Station Staff
+General Out-processing Station Staff

-Appointed by: Exit Station Team Leader
+Appointed by: Out-processing Station Team Leader

-Reports to: Exit Station Team Leader (or Designee)
+Reports to: Out-processing Station Team Leader (or Designee)

-Location: Exit Station Area
+Location: Out-processing Station Area

-Identification: Exit Station Staff should wear a distinctive & visible vest and hat with appropriate ID Tag.
+Identification: Out-processing Station Staff should wear a distinctive & visible vest and hat with appropriate ID Tag.

-Communications: Exit Station Staff should have communications capabilities with the Exit Station Team Leader, other VRC station leaders and security.
+Communications: Out-processing Station Staff should have communications capabilities with the Out-processing Station Team Leader, other VRC station leaders and security.

-Task: The Exit Station is staffed by two to four persons.
-Exit Station Staff will try to find answers to any questions volunteers may have regarding assignments, agency contact information, etc. Exit Station Staff will also issue the current daily wristband, applicable map and/or bus number.
+Task: The Out-processing Station is staffed by two to four persons.
+Out-processing Station Staff will try to find answers to any questions volunteers may have regarding assignments, agency contact information, etc. Out-processing Station Staff will also issue the current daily wristband, applicable map and/or bus number.

 Administrative Personnel